fskpf/svg2roughjs/README.md

 The `roughConfig` property may be used to pass additional Rough.js style properties , e.g. to change the fill-style, roughness or bowing, as shown in the `sample-application`.

 ## Sample Images
-These images are taken from the `sample-application` which contains the original input SVG files.
+These images are taken from the `sample-application` which contains the original input SVG files (created with [yEd Live](https://www.yworks.com/yed-live)).
 <img src="./sample-images/hierarchical-sample.png" width="600">
 <img src="./sample-images/bpmn-sample.png" width="600">
 <img src="./sample-images/movies-sample.png" width="600">